-The Results Category provides a results focus that encompasses your objective evaluation and your customers' evaluation of your organization's product offerings, your overall financial and market performance, your workforce results, your leadership system and societal responsibility results, and results of all key processes and process improvement activities.
-Through this focus, the Criteria's purposessuperior value of offerings as viewed by your customers and the marketplace; superior organizational performance as reflected in your operational, workforce, legal, ethical, societal, and financial indicators; and organizational and personal learning-are maintained.
-Category 7 thus provides "real-time" information (measures of progress) for evaluation and improvement of processes and products, in alignment with your overall organizational strategy.
-Item 4.1 calls for analysis and review of results data and information to determine your overall organizational performance and to set priorities for improvement.
+The Results Category provides a results focus that encompasses your objective evaluation and your students' learning; your students' and stakeholders' evaluation of your programs, offerings, and services; your overall budgetary, financial, and market performance; your workforce results; your leadership system and societal responsibility results; and results of all key processes and process improvement activities.
+Through this focus, the Criteria's purposes superior value of offerings as viewed by your students, stakeholders, and markets; superior organizational performance as reflected in your operational, workforce, legal, ethical, societal, and financial indicators; and organizational and personal learning-are maintained.
+Category 7 thus provides "real-time" information (measures of progress) for evaluation and improvement of educational programs, offerings, and services and the organization's processes, in alignment with your overall organizational strategy.
+Item 4.1 calls for analysis and review of organizational performance results data and information to determine your overall organizational performance and to set priorities for improvement.

-7.1 Product Outcomes: What are your product performance results?
+7.1 Student Learning Outcomes: What are your student learning results?

-This Item examines your organization's key product outcomes, with the aim of delivering product and service quality and value that lead to customer satisfaction and engagement.
+This Item examines your organization's key student learning outcomes, with the aim of demonstrating the effectiveness of educational programs and activities across all student segments, as well as achieving value that leads to student and stakeholder satisfaction and engagement.